ashishbasantani/Oye-Rickshaw-Assignment/readme.txt

 2. The date of ToDo by default is taken as current date.
 The format of date is yyyy-mm-dd
 3. The description is not mandatory
 4. For priority, lower the value higher the priority
+5. Assuming Node JS and Postgresql is already installed on machine

 Routes defined:
 1. /create: Purpose of this route is to make a new ToDo entry.
 Method used is post